 A7: Submit the CCOF GMA application or GMA Wine Application indicating your desired export markets.
-CCOF performs a desk audit of your operation and issues a Certificate of Compliance, otherwise called GMA Certificate, for the equivalence arrangements that you comply with.
-In cases where some portion of your operation complies, and some do not, an onsite inspection may be required before CCOF can grant you export verification.
+CCOF will perform a desk audit of your operation and issue a Certificate of Compliance, otherwise called GMA Certificate, for the equivalence arrangements that you comply with.
+In cases where some portion of your operation complies, and some does not, an onsite inspection may be required before CCOF can grant you export verification.